-One of Lake County's largest forest preserves, Rollins Savanna offers the perfect setting for grassland birds, waterfowl and other wildlife.
+One of Lake County's largest forest preserves and restoration projects, Rollins Savanna offers the perfect setting for grassland birds, waterfowl and other wildlife.

 A 7.75-mile gravel trail with bridges and boardwalks winds through wetlands, groves of large oaks and open prairies teeming with wildflowers and native grasses.

 Native Seed Nursery

-Rare and hard-to-collect seeds of different native species are carefully grown here.
-The nursery gives our restoration ecologists access to these rare plants that were previously cost prohibitive or unavailable.
-We use the plants grown here to restore native habitat through the forest preserves.
+Rare and hard-to-collect native seeds are carefully grown and processed here.
+The nursery gives our ecologists access to rare species that are cost prohibitive from the commercial seed industry or are otherwise unavailable.

 Bird Observation Area